RakipInitiative/ModelRepository/README.md

 ### 19/10
 * support Petra on supply chain models
   * concept plan for hdf5 input of model
-  * discussed concept of meta nodes for product conversion
+  * discussed concept of super/meta nodes network for product conversion
 * Lindqvist Model
   * handling comments from lindqvist

 ### 16/10
 * gropin